 NSW Health case managers wishing to apply can do so by completing the application form below and returning this with a signed copy of the Case Manager Expectations and a current resume.

 Case managers are required to complete the eLearning modules on the person-centred approach and My Plan available through our learning management system, Lifetime Learning.

 Case manager finder

 Selecting a case manager is a collaborative process and includes input from participants and their families, treating teams, icare staff and case managers.

 To assist everyone in perusing available case managers in their local area and their areas of specialty, icare has a case manager finder tool.

 Once approved, new case manager details will be added to the case manager finder.

 Updating your details

-Download and complete the Request to Amend Details Form below to change your details and send it to firstname.lastname@example.org.
+To request an amendment to your details, download and complete the Request to Amend Details form below and email it to firstname.lastname@example.org.